ILikePapyrus/technical-writing-1942/docs/PRD.md

 The player is also able to shoot projectiles, though they are faster moving than the enemy's.
 Enemies will die on one hit, aside from bosses which will take multiple hits.

-The whole game operates on a 2D plane and there is no gameplay elements outside of it.
+The whole game operates on a 2D plane and there are no gameplay elements outside of it.